arlac77/hinted-tree-merger/README.md

 ## hintFor

-construct hint for a given path
+Construct hint for a given path.

 ### Parameters